 [RU120] Russia in Film and Myth (in English) A writing-intensive examination of the mechanisms and dynamics of subverting, dismantling, and recycling Soviet mythical structures as a part of new national myth-building that accompanies the dramatic social, economic, ideological, and demographic changes in post-Communist Russia.
 Students will combine intellectual inquiry into changing representations of social structures, ethnic relations, and gender roles in Russia with the development of the analytical skills and vocabulary necessary to think and write critically about film.
 Four credit hours.
 A, W1.

-RU125Jj Elementary Russian I Intensive introductory course equivalent to RU125f.
+[RU125J] Elementary Russian I Intensive introductory course equivalent to RU125f.
 Upon successful completion of the course, students may proceed to Elementary Russian II, RU126s.
 Enables students to acquire a high degree of competence through communicative learning and interaction.
 Acquisition of grammar and vocabulary through substantial engagement in repetition, memorization, role playing, and creative communication, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
 Cultural practices of Russians are studied through language.
-Students are invited to participate in a planned trip to Moscow during Spring Break 2018.
+Students are invited to participate in a planned trip to Moscow during Spring Break.
 Three credit hours.
-Parker

-RU127f Intermediate Russian The second-year language sequence in Russian builds on the communicative abilities mastered in elementary Russian by active classroom engagement in conversation and vocabulary building.
+RU127f Intermediate Russian I The second-year language sequence in Russian builds on the communicative abilities mastered in elementary Russian by active classroom engagement in conversation and vocabulary building.
 Study of Russian culture through brief biographies of writers, watching film and Internet clips, and reading short fiction and poetry.
 The final stages of Russian grammar are introduced, practiced, and tested.
-Biweekly essay assignments increase writing skills, and oral tests allow students to develop fluency in speaking.
+Essay assignments increase writing skills, and oral tests allow students to develop fluency in speaking.
 Prerequisite: Russian 126.
 Four credit hours.
-Monastireva-Ansdell
+Parker

 RU135fs Conversation Group An informal, weekly, small-group meeting appropriate for second-year students concurrently enrolled in Russian 126, 127, or 128.
 Topics for discussion include autobiography, education, leisure-time activities, travel, stores, and films.
 Conducted entirely in Russian.
 May be repeated for credit.
 Nongraded.
 One credit hour.
 Nikiforova

-RU325f Conversation and Composition: Culture and Politics How do politics inform cultural production in contemporary Russia?
-How do some filmmakers use their artistic medium to bring visibility to the issues that "have no place to be seen" in society?
-We will combine our investigation of culture and politics with grammar review and continued practice in oral and written expression.
+RU325f Advanced Russian I We will combine our investigation of literature, culture, and contemporary Russia with grammar review and continued practice in oral and written expression.
 Conducted in Russian.
 Prerequisite: Russian 128 or equivalent.
 Four credit hours.
-L. Monastireva-Ansdell
+L. Parker

 RU326s Conversation and Composition Reading and analysis of literary and historical texts.
 Topics change each year.
-Spring 2018: Mikhail Bulgakov's The Master and Margarita.
+Spring 2019: Boris Pasternak's Doctor Zhivago.
 Grammar review and continued practice in oral and written expression.
 Internet materials, YouTube clips, and films supplement the readings.
 Conducted in Russian.
 Prerequisite: Russian 325.
 Four credit hours.
 Monastireva-Ansdell

 RU335fs Conversation Group An informal, weekly, small-group meeting for intermediate/advanced conversation practice in Russian.
 Topics accommodate student interests.
 Conducted in Russian.
 May be repeated for credit.
 Nongraded.
 Prerequisite: Russian 127 or equivalent.
 One credit hour.
 Nikiforova